Tragedy Becomes Joy: My Favorite Romantic Tragicomedies

 10

-Two people are marked by the same heavy karma, and yet it takes a time slip and many threads of causality to bring them together.
-This drama shows people being pushed and pulled by karma, unable to see where it's taking them.
+An intricate courtship, a time slip, and an evolving, dynamic timeline.
+Two people marked by the same heavy karma - yet it takes many threads of causality to bring them together.
+This drama shows characters being pushed and pulled by karma, unable to see where it's taking them.
 But as the proverb says, "Fate brings together those that are a thousand miles apart."